shikokuchuo/nanonext/README.md

 environment variable prior to installation e.g. by `Sys.setenv(NANONEXT_LIBS = 1)`.

-Alternatively, where use of system installations are desired, ‘libnng’ is available as libnng-dev (deb) or nng-devel (rpm), and ‘libmbedtls’ is available as libmbedtls-dev (deb) or libmbedtls-devel (rpm).
+It is not necessary / recommended to install system libraries, but ‘libnng’ is available as libnng-dev (deb) or nng-devel (rpm), and ‘libmbedtls’ is available as libmbedtls-dev (deb) or libmbedtls-devel (rpm).
 The `INCLUDE_DIR` and `LIB_DIR` environment variables may be set prior to package installation to specify a custom location for ‘libmbedtls’ or ‘libnng’ other than the standard filesystem locations.

 *Additional requirements for Solaris: (i) the ‘xz’ package - available on OpenCSW, and (ii) a more recent version of ‘cmake’ than available on